alidanapour/chip8_emulator/Product_Document.md

 ###Changes in Release 4 (the last Release):
 - The `Sprite Editor` is now fully functional
-- Added reload current ROM option (`⟳`) so user can restart a ROM without having to reload it
+- Added reload current ROM option so user can restart a ROM without having to reload it
-- Added reload current ROM option (so user can restart a ROM without having to reload it
 - The "Fixed timer speed?" checkbox is now unchecked by default
 - Changes to the webpage interface:
     - Removed texts at the top of the webpage since they're no longer needed